 The case presented novel legal issues, including: unmasking an anonymous author in a defamation case; how to serve an anonymous party; how to remove to federal court without consent of unknown Doe defendants; the applicability of anti-SLAPP statutes in federal court; determining whether, and when, statutes of limitations run for anonymous parties, and resolving thorny questions of personal jurisdiction.

-The team representing FPI included Corporate Finance partner Justin Salon; Litigation partners Scott Llewellyn and Grant Esposito; and Securities Litigation partner Michael Birnbaum; with Litigation associates Shaelyn Dawson, Kyle Pietari, Brenden Cline, and Sarah Barr.
+The team representing FPI included Corporate Finance partner Justin Salon; Litigation partners Scott Llewellyn and Grant Esposito; and Securities Litigation partner Michael Birnbaum; with Litigation associates Shaelyn Dawson, Kyle Pietari, and Brenden Cline.